 Counterfeit and fake Apple accessories are everywhere.
 And while they’re cheap and plentiful, they can actually be a huge problem.
-Do you know how to spot and avoid fake Apple Accessories?
+So just how do you know how to spot and avoid fake Apple Cables and Accessories?

 In 2016, Apple sued a fake accessory retailer called Mobile Star, LLC — and in the text of the lawsuit, Apple revealed that 90 percent of “Apple” power bricks and cables on Amazon were counterfeit.

 That’s why Apple now recommends using only accessories that Apple certifies and that showcase the “Made for Apple” badge.

 But what’s the big deal with these third-party cables and accessories?

 The Safety Hazards of Fake Apple Accessories

 You’re not just getting a substandard product when you purchase a knockoff charger; you’re actually buying a possible safety hazard.

 In their research for the lawsuit, Apple found that the fake chargers were “poorly constructed, with inferior or missing components, flawed design, and inadequate electrical insulation.”

 At best, you’ll get poor performance and an accessory that’s not durable — one that doesn’t stand up to routine use.
 Many fake chargers won’t allow you to sync your iOS devices to a computer, either.

 You can even inadvertently damage your iOS device, sometimes irreparably.
 And at worst, counterfeits can be physically dangerous.
 Unlike certified or official accessories, they can potentially catch fire or even electrocute users during their use.